-Relative TSR performance is determined based on Arena REIT's total ASX return (assuming reinvestment of distributions) ranked against the members of the comparator group over the performance period.

-The comparator group in respect of the FY16 Performance Rights grant are the members of the S&P/ASX 300 A-REIT Index.
+Relative TSR performance is determined based on Arena's total ASX return (assuming reinvestment of distributions) ranked against the members of the comparator group over the performance period.
+The comparator group in respect of the FY17 Performance Rights grant are the members of the S&P / ASX 300 A-REIT Index at the commencement of the performance period.